High Seas Treaty

 The Agreement under the United Nations Convention on the Law of the Sea on the Conservation and Sustainable Use of Marine Biological Diversity of Areas beyond National Jurisdiction or BBNJ Agreement, commonly known as the High Seas Treaty, is a legally binding instrument for the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction.
 It is an agreement under the United Nations Convention on the Law of the Sea (UNCLOS).
 The text was finalised during an intergovernmental conference at the UN on 4 March 2023 and adopted on 19 June 2023.
+For entering into force, the treaty needed to be ratified by at least 60 UN member states.
 On 19 September 2025, Morocco became the 60th country to ratify the agreement, setting the stage for its entry into force in January 2026.

 In 2017, the United Nations General Assembly (UNGA) voted to convene an intergovernmental conference (IGC) to consider establishing an international legally binding instrument (ILBI) on the conservation and sustainable use of marine biodiversity beyond national jurisdiction (BBNJ).
 This was considered necessary because UNCLOS did not provide a framework for areas beyond national jurisdiction.
 There was a particular concern for marine biodiversity and the impact of overfishing on global fish stocks and ecosystem stability.

-The treaty addresses four themes: (1) marine genetic resources (MGRs) and their digital sequence information, including the fair and equitable sharing of benefits; (2) area-based management tools (ABMTs), including marine protected areas (MPAs); (3) environmental impact assessments (EIAs); and (4) capacity building and transfer of marine technology (CB&TMT).
+The treaty addresses four themes: (1) marine genetic resources (MGRs) and their digital sequence information (genetic data), including the fair and equitable sharing of benefits; (2) area-based management tools (ABMTs), including marine protected areas (MPAs); (3) environmental impact assessments (EIAs); and (4) capacity building and transfer of marine technology (CB&TMT).
 The area-based management tools and environmental impact assessments relate mainly to conservation and sustainable use of marine biodiversity, while the marine genetic resources and capacity building and transfer of marine technology include issues of economic justice and equity.